finmoorhouse/hti/src/episodes/75-eric-schwitzgebel.md

 **Fin**

 Hey, this is Hear This Idea.
 In this episode, I spoke with Eric Schwitzgebel.
-Eric is a professor of philosophy at the University of California, Riverside, and he's done work in philosophy of mind, the nature of belief and self-knowledge, Chinese philosophy.
-Sometimes he writes science fiction and he's done empirical work as well, including this report on whether professional ethicists steal more books from libraries than average.
+Eric is a professor of philosophy at the University of California, Riverside, and he's done work in philosophy of mind, the nature of belief and self-knowledge, Chinese philosophy...
+Sometimes he writes science fiction and he's done empirical work as well, including this tk report on whether professional ethicists steal more books from libraries than average.
 We talked about, well, firstly, digital consciousness and whether that possibility might become really contentious potentially quite soon.
 Also, just why consciousness in general seems so confusing and how introspection might be much less reliable than most of us might hope to that end.
-And finally...
-This idea that our actions might have infinite consequences, good or bad, and had to even begin to think about what that means.
-Just a note to say that Eric has a new book called The Weirdness of the World, which covers very similar ground to this conversation.
-I guess the connecting theme is these aspects of the world where even if we don't know the correct explanation, it just seems like all the Canada explanations must be very bizarre in some way.
+And finally this idea that our actions might have infinite consequences, good or bad, and had to even begin to think about what that means.
+Just a note to say that Eric has a new book called tkThe Weirdness of the World, which covers very similar ground to this conversation.
+I guess the connecting theme is these aspects of the world where even if we don't know the correct explanation, it just seems like all the candidate explanations must be very bizarre in some way.
 It's very good, and I've linked to it.
 Oh, and it does turn out that professional ethicists steal more books than average.
 So there you go.
 Okay, I bring you Eric Schwitzgebel.

 {% image "eric-bg-2.webp" "Eric Schwitzgebel" %}